oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

 Use Unified Shared Memory
 -------------------------

-The following examples demonstrate two ways to use the parallel algorithms with USM:

-* USM pointers
-* USM allocators

-If you have a USM-allocated buffer, pass the pointers to the start and past the end of the buffer to a parallel algorithm.
-Make sure that the execution policy and the buffer were created for the same queue.
+If you have USM-allocated memory, pass the pointers to the start and past the end of the sequence to a parallel algorithm.
+Make sure that the execution policy and the USM-allocated memory were created for the same queue.
 For example:

 .. code:: cpp